 If you are looking to get a first vacuum pump or to do simple vacuum bagging then a smaller oil-less pump - piston, diaphragm, or rotary vane would be a good place to start.

 If you’re relying on a vacuum pump for your day-to-day commercial activities - or your boss asked you to buy one - it’s probably safer to buy a new one and the support and warranty that comes with.
-Get something common and high quality and then keep and eye out for a used one of the same model.
-Vacuum is where the rubber meets the road for a lot of composites processing techniques.
-Consider carefully the cost of even a single failed part, and bake that into your decision.
+Get something common and high quality and then keep an eye out for a used one of the same model.
+Vacuum is where the rubber meets the road for a lot of composites processing techniques…. consider the cost of even a single failed part, and bake that into your decision.

 Vacuum bags are an almost magical tool - you can press really hard on things in ways no other clamping mechanism can match.
 The amount of vacuum you pull is directly proportional to the pressure on your work so you’ll need a pump that lets you get what you need and more.
 Better to buy your second pump first if at all possible, and to round up a small collection if you do routine composites work.
 They’re like hammers - different types and sizes for different jobs!